This page was updated on 16 March 2023. To view changes, please see page updates

 Advise the professional notifier to seek the pregnant woman’s consent before making a referral to another agency or support service, where the referral relates to an unborn child.

-A referral to Family and Child Connect for active engagement or to an Intensive Family Support Service is appropriate if the family would benefit from the service, and:
+A referral to Family and Child Connect for active engagement is appropriate if the family would benefit from the service, and:

 - there is a child under 18 years, or an unborn child not currently assessed to be in need of protection